-- (1) There are no feasible alternatives to the site design that could be accomplished without buffer averaging; - (2) The averaged buffer will not result in degradation of the wetland's functions as demonstrated by a report from a qualified wetland expert; - (3) The total area of the buffer after averaging is equal to the area required without averaging; and - (4) The buffer at its narrowest point is never less than 3/4 of the standard width.
+- b.
+The buffer is increased adjacent to the high-functioning area of habitat or more sensitive portion of the wetland and decreased adjacent to the lower-functioning or less sensitive portion; - c.
+The total area of the buffer after averaging is equal to the area required without averaging; and, - d.
+The buffer at its narrowest point is never less than 3/4 of the standard width. - 3.
+Averaging to allow a reasonable use of a legal lot of record may be permitted when all of the following conditions are met: - a.
+There are no feasible alternatives to the site design that could be accomplished without buffer averaging; - b.
+The averaged buffer will not result in degradation of the wetland's functions as demonstrated by a report from a qualified wetland expert; - c.
+The total area of the buffer after averaging is equal to the area required without averaging; and - d.
+The buffer at its narrowest point is never less than 3/4 of the standard width.

-5. Buffer Increases.
+E. Buffer Increases

+- 1. The widths of the buffers may be required to be increased if the following conditions are found on the subject site: - a.
+If the existing buffer is unvegetated, sparsely vegetated, or vegetated with non-native species that do not perform needed functions, the buffer must either be planted to create the appropriate plant community or the buffer must be widened to the maximum buffer for the land use intensity to ensure that adequate functions in the buffer are provided. - b.
+If the buffer for a wetland is based on the score for water quality, rather than habitat, then the buffer should be increased by 50% if the slope is greater than 30% (a 3-foot rise for every 10 feet of horizontal distance). - c.
+If the wetland provides habitat for a particularly sensitive species (such as threatened or endangered species), the buffer must be increased to provide adequate protection for the species based on its particular life history needs as required by the Washington State Department of Fish and Wildlife.

+F. Wetland Standards

+1. General standards.
+No regulated activity or use shall be permitted within a wetland without prior approval and without meeting the provisions of this Program.
+All development proposals that are anticipated to impact a wetland are subject to the review process in TSMP Section 2.4.2.
+Any permitted wetland modification shall demonstrate the following:

 - a.
-The widths of the buffers may be required to be increased if the following conditions are found on the subject site: - (1) If the existing buffer is unvegetated, sparsely vegetated, or vegetated with non-native species that do not perform needed functions, the buffer must either be planted to create the appropriate plant community or the buffer must be widened to the maximum buffer for the land use intensity to ensure that adequate functions in the buffer are provided. - (2) If the buffer for a wetland is based on the score for water quality, rather than habitat, then the buffer should be increased by 50% if the slope is greater than 30% (a 3-foot rise for every 10 feet of horizontal distance). - (3) If the wetland provides habitat for a particularly sensitive species (such as threatened or endangered species), the buffer must be increased to provide adequate protection for the species based on its particular life history needs as required by the Washington State Department of Fish and Wildlife.

-6. Wetland Standards.

-- a.
-General standards.
-No regulated activity or use shall be permitted within a wetland without prior approval and without meeting the provisions of this Program.
-All development proposals that are anticipated to impact a wetland are subject to the review process in TSMP Section 19.02.040.B.
-Any permitted wetland modification shall demonstrate the following: - (1) The applicant has taken appropriate action to first, avoid adverse impacts, then minimize impacts and finally, compensate or mitigate for unavoidable impacts; - (2) The result of the proposed activity is no net loss of wetland functions; - (3) The existence of plant or wildlife species appearing on the federal or state endangered or threatened species list will not be jeopardized; - (4) The proposal will not lead to significant degradation of groundwater or surface water quality; and - (5) The proposal complies with the remaining standards of this chapter including TSMP 19.06.040.D.1 through 6.
+The applicant has taken appropriate action to first, avoid adverse impacts, then minimize impacts and finally, compensate or mitigate for unavoidable impacts; - b.
+The result of the proposed activity is no net loss of wetland functions; - c.
+The existence of plant or wildlife species appearing on the federal or state endangered or threatened species list will not be jeopardized; - d.
+The proposal will not lead to significant degradation of groundwater or surface water quality; and - e.
+The proposal complies with the remaining standards of this chapter including TSMP 6.4.2 (A) through (F).

-7. Wetland Mitigation Requirements.
+G. Wetland Mitigation Requirements